-For forty years, the Metropolitan Historical Commission and Tennessee State University have celebrated the contributions of African Americans to Nashville and Tennessee through the Nashville Conference on African American History and Culture.
+For over forty years, the Metropolitan Historical Commission and Tennessee State University have celebrated the contributions of African Americans to Nashville and Tennessee through the Nashville Conference on African American History and Culture.
 Each February, Nashvillians come together to honor these individuals through historical and cultural presentations by historians, artists, students, dramatists, musicians, genealogists, and others interested in the history of our city and state.
 The long-running series, Profiles of African Americans in Tennessee, a collection of almost two hundred short publications, makes the Conference research available to the public.

 History of the Conference

 In 1981, a group of Nashville historians began discussing the possibility of holding an all-day conference for the purpose of presenting papers, projects, and activities related to local African-American culture and history.
 Although African Americans had been vital to the growth and development of Nashville, little information about their contributions was readily available to the public.
 The founding members of the planning committee — Bobby L. Lovett (Tennessee State University), Lois C. McDougald (Tennessee State University), May Dean Coop Eberling (Metropolitan Historical Commission), and Linda T. Wynn (Tennessee Historical Commission) — conceived the conference as a way of bringing these stories to light through an event that would have broad appeal for the community.
 Through their efforts, the annual Afro-American Culture and History Conference began on September 9, 1981.

 Renamed the Conference on African-American History and Culture in 2003, the Conference has continued to bring together historians, educators, students, and other individuals interested in how African Americans shaped the history of Nashville and Tennessee.
 Speakers come from all walks of life and include family historians, church historians, and high school teachers as well as college and university professors and graduate students.
 Each year’s program blends information and enrichment with cultural entertainment.